 Originally published on January 29, 2019

 This is the 40th article in the Profiles in Knowledge series featuring thought leaders in knowledge management.
 Murray Jennex is an academician with a solid background as a practitioner.
-He was a U.S. Navy Nuclear Power Propulsion officer, a project manager for Southern California Edison for 19 years, and has been professor at San Diego University State University since 2001.
+He was a U.S. Navy Nuclear Power Propulsion officer, a project manager for Southern California Edison for 19 years, and was a professor at San Diego University State University for 20 years.
 He was the recipient of his university’s 2018 Distinguished Faculty Award and was honored as a hero by an anti-human trafficking organization.

 I have known Murray virtually for a long time, and first met him in person when he asked me to co-chair a session at the Americas Conference on Information Systems (AMCIS) in August, 2011 in Detroit.
 He has been an active participant in the SIKM Leaders Community, presenting twice and frequently responding to the queries of other members.